Student Handbook

 - Any situation that significantly impinges upon the rights, property, or achievements of self or others or significantly breaches the peace and/or causes social disorder.

-Any online postings or other electronic communication by students, including cyber-bullying, cyber-stalking, cyber-harassment, etc., occurring completely outside of the System or the College’s control (e.g., not on System or College networks, websites or between System or College email accounts) will only be subject to this procedure when those online behaviors can be shown to cause a substantial on-campus disruption.
+Any online postings or other electronic communication by students, including cyber-bullying, cyber-stalking, cyber-harassment, etc., occurring completely outside of CCCS's or the College’s control (e.g., not on CCCS or College networks, CCCS or College websites, or involving System or College email accounts) will only be subject to this procedure when those online behaviors can be shown to cause a substantial on-campus disruption.
 Otherwise, such communications are considered speech protected by the First Amendment to the Constitution.

 Equity Statement